 This underscores the importance of working with the right estate planning attorneys and choosing trustees and executors who are — above all else — trustworthy.
 While Brown may not have known of the ethical problems of these four advisers, there are too many instances of people trusting the wrong people to serve in these important roles.
 This problem afflicts the rich and famous, as well as those of more modest means, far more often than it should.

 Everyone can draw lessons from this James Brown estate battle.
 Estate planning documents always should be updated with important life events like marriages or the birth of children, and choosing the right estate planning attorney and trustees are critically important — even for those who don’t have millions.

-About Danielle & Andy Mayoras, Featured Attorneys
+About Danielle & Andy Mayoras, Trust & Estate Attorneys